e-gineering/eks-example/README.md

 # eks-example

+Set up your AWS creds with `aws configure`.

-Make a Github Personal Access Token with `repo` set as the scope
+Make a Github Personal Access Token with `repo` set as the scope:

 https://github.com/settings/tokens